Last updated: May 18, 2026

 What Detrics Can and Cannot Do

-With this configuration, Detrics has access to a precise, verifiable subset of your project.Can do (within the granted dataset only)
+With this configuration, Detrics has access to a precise, verifiable subset of your project.Can do (within the dataset and bucket you shared, only)

 - Create, alter, and drop tables